linuxliste/OSF/README.md

 This step created a HEX file that can be flashed in the controller.

 Note : it is also possible to flash the code directly from VS Code at the same time as you compile (e.g. to debug it) but this requires probably to modify some set up in .vscode/settings.json file in order to let VS Code knows the location of some Segger files (depend on the folder where you installed Segger Jlink).

+Note: if you compile the firmware yourself, the generated hex file to upload is named "mtb-example-xmc-gpio-toggle.hex" and is present in folder "test_gpio_in/build/tsdz8_for_GPIO_TEST/Debug" or in "test_gpio_in/build/last_config" (depending if you use the menu Run/start debugging or the menu Terminal/Run build task)